lkrsova/lkrsova.github.io/resources.md

 ---

-This page is currently in the progress.
+This page is currently in progress.
 Stay tuned, I am gathering all the resources.